wolffe/fx-builder/readme.txt

 1. Super simple to use.
 2. Visual columns in the post editor.
-3. If you disable the plugin, you content is not lost.
+3. If you disable the plugin, your content is not lost.
 4. Settings to enable/disable for each post type.
 5. 1-5 columns supported.
 6. Free, Open Source, GPL v3.0 or later license.
 Use it to make something cool :)